zemogle/universe_wales/content/solar-system-scale.md

 12) Ask them to stand in the correct order — Sun on the far-left and farthest planet from the Sun on the far-right — behind the string and hold their thumb over the small point representing their assigned planet.

+*Alternative: Use a piece of scrap paper to create a model of the Solar System.
+To do this you will need several sheets of A2 or A3 paper cut lengthways into several slivers roughly 5cm across.
+Fold the paper in half (always fold lengthways).
+Draw and label Uranus in the crease.
+Fold both ends to the centre, in one crease draw Neptune, in the other Saturn.
+Fold to Saturn and draw Jupiter in the crease.
+Fold to Jupiter, this crease will be the Asteroid belt.
+Fold to the Asteroid belt, this crease will be Mars.
+Finally, fold to Mars and then fold again.
+The three creases, going from Mars to the edge, will be Earth, Venus and Mercury.
+The very edge of the paper is the Sun.
+The other end is the location of dwarf planet Pluto.*

 13) What do the other children notice:
 Are all the planets equally spaced?
 Are the planets further from the Sun closer together or further apart?